withchristopher/javascriptgame/README.md

 # Gladiator Game!

+### Description
-## This is Gladiator Robot Game where your robot will battle against 3 enemy robots.
+This is Gladiator Robot Game where your robot will battle against 3 enemy robots.

 ### Structure of Robot Gladiators: